Koi: Disease

 Koi are very hardy.
 With proper care, they resist many of the parasites that affect more sensitive tropical fish species, such as Trichodina, Epistylis, and Ichthyophthirius multifiliis infections.
-Water pH is important for maintaining koi's health.
 Water changes help reduce the risk of diseases and keep koi from being stressed.
 Two of the biggest health concerns among koi breeders are the koi herpes virus (KHV) and rhabdovirus carpio, which causes spring viraemia of carp (SVC).
 No treatment is known for either disease.
-Some koi farms in Israel use the KV3 vaccine, developed by Prof. M. Kotler from the Hebrew University of Jerusalem and produced by Kovax, to immunise fish against KHV.
+Some koi farms in Israel use the KV3 vaccine, developed by M. Kotler from the Hebrew University of Jerusalem and produced by Kovax, to immunise fish against KHV.
 Israel is currently the only country in the world to vaccinate koi against the KHV.
 The vaccine is injected into the fish when they are under one year old, and is accentuated by using an ultraviolet light.
 The vaccine has a 90% success rate and when immunized, the fish cannot succumb to a KHV outbreak and neither can the immunised koi pass KHV onto other fish in a pond.
 Only biosecurity measures such as prompt detection, isolation, and disinfection of tanks and equipment can prevent the spread of the disease and limit the loss of fish stock.
 In 2002, spring viraemia struck an ornamental koi farm in Kernersville, North Carolina, and required complete depopulation of the ponds and a lengthy quarantine period.
 For a while after this, some koi farmers in neighboring states stopped importing fish for fear of infecting their own stocks.